 The California survey was headed by A.E.
 Wieslander, Associate Silviculturist with the USFS California (now Pacific Southwest) Forest and Range Experiment Station.
 The project became known as the Wieslander Vegetation Type Map (VTM) Survey.
 This Survey mapped the vegetation of 113 15-minute USGS quadrangles, and generated a number of products and data, as well as the maps.
 Data types included Forest Resource Maps, Supplementary Maps, approximately 13,000 Vegetation Sample Plot data sets, Site Index Maps, Herbarium Specimens, Stand Photographs, a Field Manual of data collection, a Species Symbology and Growth Form List for plant taxa, and Field Journals and Monthly Progess Reports.

 In the late 1920s and early 1930s Albert Everett Wieslander and several others, in a project of the newly formed California Forest Experiment Station, explored much of California's wildland sampling vegetation, taking photographs, collecting specimens, and drawing exquisitely detailed maps of what they found.
 The marvelously preserved collection is now known as the Wieslander Vegetation Type Mapping (VTM) collection.
 The entire survey encompassed nearly seventy million acres of the state, covering most of the wild areas excluding the deserts and the larger agricultural areas.
 These data constitute an invaluable resource for ecological studies.
-Our VTM Digitization Project is a collaborative effort by teams at UC Berkeley and UC Davis and is funded by the US Forest Service and USDA CSREES.
-The Project aims to digitize the entire VTM collection for use in modern ecological and geospatial analysis and to facilitate general data access and distribution.

 The VTM collection consists of five main components: